-The ultimate controlling party of Geom Developments Limited is Gap Group p.l.c.
-Geom Developments Limited is exempted from preparing consolidated accounts as they are included in the consolidated accounts of Gap Group p.l.c.
+The ultimate controlling party of Geom Developments Limited is Gap Group p.l.c., a company registered in Malta, with its registered address at Gap Holdings, Head Office, Censu Scerri Street, Tigne, Malta.
+Geom Developments Limited is exempted from preparing consolidated accounts as they are included in the consolidated financial statements prepared by Gap Group p.l.c.